Child Custody Laws in Texas

-The number one determining factor in any custody case is that the arrangement must serve the best interests of the child.
+According to Texas child custody laws, the number one determining factor in any custody case is that the arrangement must serve the best interests of the child.
 The courts must ultimately make their custody decisions based on this standard.

 What If My Custody Order No Longer Works For Me?

 Life brings about many changes over time, and sometimes those changes mean that your custody order may not work as well as it once did.
 If that situation arises, you are allowed to seek a modification to your existing order.

 Texas courts will only grant a change to a custody order provided that the change is in the best interests of the child and meets one or more of the following criteria:

 The circumstances of the conservator, child, or other person impacted by the custody order have changed both materially and substantially since the order was initially signed.